Husain-Jinia/Youtube-bot-Selenium/README.md

 -Scrolls down to the comment section
--Accesses the youtube comment box and comments -Scrolls back up and clicks the next button to access the next video -process from Step 3 Repeats
+-Accesses the youtube comment box and comments -Scrolls back up and clicks the next button to access the next video -Process from Step 3 Repeats

 Pre-requsites Downloads:
 Selenium Package